Self-surgery

 Self-surgery is the act of performing a surgical procedure on oneself.
 It can be an act taken in extreme circumstances out of necessity, an attempt to avoid embarrassment, legal action, or financial costs, or a rare manifestation of a psychological disorder.

 Genitals

 These surgeries are generally the least life-threatening.
 Sometimes people resort to self-surgery in the form of castration in an attempt to control their sexual urges, or due to gender dysphoria.

 Boston Corbett, the soldier who killed Abraham Lincoln's assassin John Wilkes Booth, had performed self-surgery earlier in life.
-He castrated himself with a pair of scissors in order to avoid the temptation of prostitutes.
+He castrated himself with a pair of scissors to avoid the temptation of prostitutes.
 Afterwards, he went to a prayer meeting and ate a meal before going for medical treatment.

 Abdominal

 Successful abdominal self-surgery is extremely rare.
 A few well-publicized cases have found their way into the medical literature.